-Copper is a naturally occurring metal in earth’s crust.
-Known for it’s red-gold hue and malleability, copper is found all over the world in water, soil, rocks, and plants and animals, but you are most likely familiar with copper through its use in electrical wiring and plumbing materials.
-Before 1982, U.S. pennies were even made of copper!
+Copper, known for its red-gold hue and malleability, is a naturally occurring metal in earth’s crust.
+It is found all over the world in water, soil, rocks, plants, and animals, but you are most likely familiar with copper through its use in electrical wiring, plumbing materials, and even pennies made before 1982.
 Copper is also essential to human health, as it aids in energy production, the nervous system, and a healthy immune system.
-The good news is the vast majority of people get the necessary 0.9 mg of copper from their diet.
-The bad news is excessive copper can cause problems for your health and your home, and copper in drinking water is a water quality issue many homeowners face.
-From upset stomachs to blue-green stains in your sink, excess copper can be a burden.
-Below you will learn about copper, how to find out if you have copper in your water supply, and how to remove copper from water through reverse osmosis, distillation, and ion-exchange.
+Most people receive the necessary 0.9 mg of copper from their diet.
+However, excessive copper can cause problems for your health and your home, and copper in drinking water is a water quality issue many homeowners face.
+In this article, you can learn answers to common questions about copper contamination in water.

 How does copper get into drinking water?

-Copper gets into drinking water through the corrosion of copper pipes, faucets, and plumbing fixtures.
-When water runs through copper pipes, copper is stripped from the pipes and dissolves into the water.
-Acidic or soft water, residual chlorine, and hot water exacerbate corrosion and allow more copper to enter the water supply.
-Also, when water sits in copper pipes for long periods of time, the copper breaks down and becomes concentrated in the water.
+Copper contaminates drinking water through the corrosion of copper pipes, faucets, and plumbing fixtures.
+When water runs through old copper pipes, copper is stripped from the pipes and dissolves into the water.
+Acidic or soft water, residual chlorine, and hot water exacerbate corrosion and allow copper to enter the water supply even in young copper pipes.
+When water sits in these pipes for long periods of time, the copper breaks down and becomes concentrated in the water.
 Copper is not the only metallic contaminant that can make its way into your water supply through household or municipal plumbing.
-Lead (a far more dangerous contaminant) and iron can also leech into water supplies via plumbing, as lead and iron plumbing fixtures are likewise vulnerable to corrosion.
+Lead, a far more dangerous contaminant than copper, and iron can also leech into water supplies via plumbing, as lead and iron plumbing fixtures are likewise vulnerable to corrosion.

 What are safe levels of copper in drinking water?